 REPLICA is an interstate compact that recognizes the day-to-day movement of EMS personnel across state lines.
-REPLICA extends a privilege to practice under authorized circumstances to EMS personnel based on a license issued in their home state EMS office.
+REPLICA extends a privilege to practice under authorized circumstances to EMS personnel based on a license issued by their home state EMS office.

 REPLICA improves access to EMS for the patients while bringing new efficiencies to the EMS personnel licensure process.
 For the first time in the history of the EMS profession, Compact states will know who is coming into their state to practice from other Compact states.
-EMS personnel use the home state EMS license to move across state lines and perform their official duties.
+EMS personnel use the home state EMS license to move across state lines and perform their official duties under authorized circumstances.
 When doing so, they are subject to the laws and rules of that state in which they are operating.

-Since 2015, eleven states have passed REPLICA’s model legislation.
+Since 2015, fourteen states have passed REPLICA’s model legislation.
 In order to activate the Compact, a minimum of 10 states needed to pass and enact the REPLICA legislation.
 REPLICA was developed in close consultation with the Council of State Governments (CSG) National Center for Interstate Compacts (NCIC), state EMS offices, the National Association of State EMS Officials (NASEMSO), and twenty-three stakeholders in EMS, healthcare, public safety and government.
 REPLICA’s Interstate Commission for EMS Personnel Practice held its first meeting on October 7-8, 2017.
-The Commission is established to oversee the Compacts operation each state will have one seat and one vote per member on matters before the body.
+The Commission is established to oversee the Compacts operation, each state will have one seat and one vote per member on matters before the body.

-REPLICA operates similar to the Driver License Compact and Nurse Licensure Compact and Interstate Medical Licensure for physicians.
+REPLICA operates similar to the Driver License Compact and Nurse Licensure Compact, Interstate Medical Licensure for physicians and Physical Therapy Compact.
 According to the NCIC, there are over 200 active interstate compacts in the United States today, 25 are national in focus and 4 have been adopted by all five states.

 REPLICA – Benefits for EMS Personnel